hybridgroup/artoo-roomba/README.md

 # Artoo Adaptor For Roomba

-This repository contains the Artoo (http://artoo.io/) adaptor for the Roomba robot.
+This repository contains the Artoo (http://artoo.io/) adaptor for the iRobot Roomba or Create robots (http://www.irobot.com/us/learn/Educators/Create.aspx).

 Artoo is a open source micro-framework for robotics using Ruby.